ihababdelkareem/crawler/README.md

 ```

 ### Tests
-To run the unit tests for all packages, simply run `pytest` with an optional argument `--cov` to get the coverage report.
+To run the unit tests for all packages, simply run `pytest` with an optional argument `--cov` for the test coverage report.

 ```
 ======================================================================================================================================== test session starts =========================================================================================================================================